fnproject/tutorials/csharp/intro/README.md

 Function fndemouser/dotnetfn:0.0.2 built successfully.
 ```

-## Accepting JSON Input
+## Working with JSON

 Let's convert this function to use JSON for its input and output.
-Replace the definition of `HelloFunction` with the following:
+Replace the content of `Program.cs` with the following:

 ```csharp
 using Fnproject.Fn.Fdk;